1 Missed Call

 One man.
 One day.
 The calls that cost him everything.

-"Sometimes the difference between connection and collapse
+“Sometimes the difference between connection and collapse is as small as one missed call.

 Support the Show